 One block of the first year is spent in the Emergency Department.
 Our ED is a designated Level I Trauma Center and Pediatric Critical Care Center.
 It is also an incredibly high-volume ED, with over 100,000 visits per year.
 Here, our residents address a variety of acute medical concerns and perform procedures including lumbar punctures, incision and drainage of abscesses, suturing, reduction of nursemaid’s elbows, splinting and intubation.

-Every first year resident spends four weeks in the Newborn Nursery and NICU at Hollywood Presbyterian Medical Center, which is a community hospital next door to CHLA.
-At this hospital, which delivers about 3,5000 babies annually, residents learn to resuscitate newborns and treat common neonatal illnesses requiring ICU care.
-Two additional weeks occur at Kaiser Permanente Medical Center, another community hospital located about a block away from CHLA, where first year residents lead newborn resuscitations and participate in normal newborn care.
+Every first year resident spends four weeks in the Newborn Nursery and NICU at Hollywood Presbyterian Medical Center, a community hospital next door to CHLA.
+At this hospital, which delivers about 3,500 babies annually, residents learn to resuscitate newborns, perform well newborn exams, screenings and anticipatory guidance, and treat common neonatal illnesses requiring ICU care.
+Two additional weeks of normal newborn experience are provided at Kaiser Permanente Medical Center, another community hospital located about a block away from CHLA.

 First year residents have two weeks of dedicated cardiology experience, focused on the outpatient setting.
 One week is spent in outpatient cardiology clinics at CHLA and another week in private cardiologists' offices learning pathophysiology and medical management of pediatric cardiac conditions.

 The PGY-1 elective experiences are call-free rotations that allow residents to explore subspecialty interests, research opportunities and/or community-based experiences.
 All medical and surgical subspecialties are available electives.
 Residents may also choose to do elective rotations at hospitals or clinics offsite.